The 2-hour Play Library Party Package

 ...Rent our play items AND/OR rent our space.
 We can rearrange the library to suit your needs.

-...Pretty much manipulate us into agreeing to whatever the heck you want because we're still new to this.
+...Pretty much manipulate us into agreeing to whatever the heck you want because we want you here.

 Q: What does a kids' birthday party at Play Library look like?